developdaniels/authorization-api/README.md

 # authorization-api
 Challenge Back-End for Genesis Automation in Healthcare

+Please visit https://gitlab.com/developdaniels/authorization-api/activity to see all my commits descriptions...

 Start using acessing http://localhost:50123/swagger/ or calling the following endpoints:

 POST http://localhost:50123/api/Users/SignUp